What is a Grievance?

 Remember, Constructive Dismissal is not always easy to prove and it is important you consider your position very carefully before leaving your job.
 To prove Constructive Dismissal you need to show that your employer’s actions were sufficiently serious to allow you to leave your job.
 It is not necessarily enough that you consider that your employer has acted unreasonably.

-A claim for Constructive Dismissal must be submitted to an Employment Tribunal within three months of the date of your resignation.
+A claim for Constructive Dismissal must be submitted to an Employment Tribunal within three months less a day of the date of your resignation.

 You should generally try and raise a grievance with your employer before resigning to give them the opportunity of trying to resolve the problem.
 A failure to do this could reduce any compensation that you recover by up to 25%.